CentaurusInfra/arktos/docs/design-proposals/apiserver/multi-tenancy.md

 ### Resource Hierarchy

-A resource in Alkaid belongs to one and only one of the following three scopes:
+A resource in Arktos belongs to one and only one of the following three scopes:
   1. Cluster scope
   2. Tenant scope
   3. Namespace scope